-A written record will be kept of complaints made in writing under the formal part of the procedure and whether they are resolved at the Formal Resolution stage or proceed to a Panel hearing.
-A written record will also be made of action taken by the School as a result of these complaints (regardless of whether they are upheld).
+or proceed to a Panel hearing(Stage 3) and any action taken by the School as a result of these complaints (regardless of whether they are upheld).

 The School processes data in accordance with its Privacy Notice.
 When dealing with complaints the School (including any Panel member appointed under the Stage 3 process) may process a range of information, which is likely to include the following:

 - Date when the issue was raised

+- Name of parent

-- Parent and pupil names
+- Name of pupil

-- Details of the issue
+- Description of the issue

-- Records of any investigations and witness statements (where appropriate)
+- Records of all investigations and witness statements (if appropriate)

-- Details of staff members handling the issues at each stage
+- Names and contact details of staff members handling the issues at each stage

-- Copies of all relevant correspondence relating to the issue(including emails and records of phone conversations)
+- Copies of all correspondence on the issue(including emails and records of phone conversations)

 - Notes/minutes of the hearing, and

 - The Panel's written decision

-Records kept may include 'special category personal data' (as further detailed in the School's Privacy Notice, but potentially including sensitive data such as information relating to physical or mental health) where this is necessary owing to the nature of the complaint.
+This may include 'special category personal data' (as further detailed in the School's Privacy Notice), but potentially including for instance information relating to physical or mental health where this is necessary owing to the nature of the complaint.
+This data will be processed in accordance with the School's Data Protection Policy.